 - And for the users, it's the same browsing experience that they are used to with traditional browsers — without the need for cumbersome VPN connections or restrictive blacklists.

-Learn more: Silo for Safe Access delivers the above benefits of an enterprise browser with flexible user experience, offering a dedicated application or web client to isolate links within an existing browser, giving users a frictionless, secure experience.
+Learn more: Zero Trust Application Access delivers the above benefits of an enterprise browser with flexible user experience, offering a dedicated application or web client to isolate links within an existing browser, giving users a frictionless, secure experience.

 Zero-trust application access